 Green Park

 Within Pedion tou Areos, the city’s biggest park, Green Park feels more like a garden pavilion than a café, with tables scattered through a generous outdoor space that works from morning coffee onward.
-By day it’s a calm, leafy stop for espresso in the middle of the park; later, the same setting shifts into a proper music hall with live shows, so what starts as a coffee break can quietly turn into your night out.
+By day it’s a relaxing, leafy getaway for coffee in the middle of the park, and later, it shifts into a proper music hall with live shows, so what starts as a coffee break can quietly turn into your night out.

 Mavrommateon 2, Pedion Tou Areos